 Choosing the right night light

-If you do choose to add a little illumination to Baby’s room at night, there are two important things to keep in mind.
+If you do choose to add a little illumination to baby’s room at night, there are two important things to keep in mind.
 The first is that, in the interest of safety, the American Academy of Pediatrics suggests that any night lights used should be set up somewhere that isn’t near any fabric, like curtains or blankets, that could fall on it, and that any night light you choose should only emit cool light, instead of heating up the bulb.
 LED lights are a good option.

 The second important consideration is the color of the bulb, and the light it produces.
 The health problems associated with light at night, including difficulty sleeping, mood disorders, and obesity, are all most strongly associated with blue or white light.
 This means that screens like TV, computer or tablet screens and compact fluorescent bulbs all have more potential for damage than other lights, and that dim red or amber lights are the best for sleep quality and health, if you are going to have them on in the bedroom.